oliverklee/ext-seminars/Documentation/Configuration/SettingUpTheMultipleSeatsFeature/Index.rst

 seats), the registration is counted as 1 seat.

-Please note the the number of seats currently is not included in the automated e-mail to the user.
+Please note the the number of seats currently is not included in the automated email to the user.
 This will be implemented in a later version of this extension.